schegini/fdm/README.md

 Therefore, our variables are essentially telling us: "I would like to price a 3-month European put option with a strike price of $50, a risk-free rate of 5%, and a constant volatility of 30%."

+Let's explain our grid next.

+## 5. The Grid and Explicit Finite-Difference Method (FDM)

+Think of pricing our European put contract as filling in a spreadsheet where each column is a stock-price level going from $0 to $100 per share in evenly-spaced steps; each row is a moment in time from today back to expiration.

+At the very bottom row, time = T, if the stock price is S then the put is worth it's maximum potential value given by: (Strike - S, 0).
+So, if we know what the end value is, we can work backwards to figure out what the put is worth today which would be the top row of our spreadsheet.

+At each backward step we take in time, we compute each cell of our spreadsheet by taking a weighted average of three cells directly below it: the same-price cell, the one just below and to the left (a slightly lower stock price S), and the cell just below and to the right (a slightly higher price S).
+    This comes from two pieces of market data that we defined: sigma (volatility) and the risk free rate (how fast money grows safely)

+We can relate this "taking a weighted average" to linear-algebra:

+  Imagine we are multiplying a column vector V (which is an element of R^401) by a fixed matrix A that is of dimensions 401 x 401 whose only nonzero entries lie on the main diagonal and the diagonals immediately above and below the main diagonal.

+  A * V now produces a new column vector V_new whose i-th component is given by:             (V_new) = a_i V_i-1 + b_i V_i + c_i V_i+1

+  We essentially compute V_new entry-by-entry without explicit loops.

+  However, we have to realize that we are pricing a put contract, so the first and last entries need to address specific values.
+Therefore, the value at S = 0 is given by: Strike * e^(-rf_rate * dt).
+Additionally, the value at S_max = 100 is given by Strike = 0 (as it would be OTM).

+  By iterating our matrix-vector multiplication backwards N times, we end up with the entire top row V(0), which is our FDM estimate of the put price as a function of stock price S.

+**Note:** The Black-Scholes formula solves this problem all in one go using integration and normal distribution

+Therefore, **theoretically as our grid that we formed (the spreadsheet) gets more refined, the repeated V_new = A * V multiplications will reproduce the values output by Black-Scholes with smaller and smaller errors.**